 U.S. Fish & Wildlife Service

 The U.S. Fish & Wildlife Service (USFWS) operates to conserve, protect and enhance fish, wildlife, plants and their habitats.
-USFWS have provided grants to support our anti-poaching programmes in Chinko, Garamba, Odzala-Kokoua, and Zakouma.
-In 2017 USFWS, alongside USAID, continued to support the management and protection of Garamba and Chinko protected areas in Central Africa, as well as our work with WWF in the Sangha Tri-National and Northern Congo Forest Landscape and provided additional support for elephant surveillance in Zakouma.
+USFWS first partnered with African Parks in 2013 and has awarded grants to support our antipoaching programs in Chinko, Garamba National Park, Odzala-Kokoua National Park and Zakouma National Park.
+In 2021 USFWS continued to support the management and protection of Chinko and renewed its support of Zakouma and Odzla-Kokoua National Parks.

 U.S. Agency for International Development (USAID)

 The United States Agency for International Development (USAID) operates the Central Africa Regional Program for the Environment (CARPE) with the aim of conserving the ecological integrity of the Congo Basin Forest for the benefit of local people and the global community.
 With their support, we are able to carry out the core protected area management of Garamba National Park and Chinko.
 In addition, through USAID funding, African Parks in consortia with African Wildlife Foundation is improving community resilience and wildlife conservation in the Mbomou-Uele border region.